Skip to the main content.

 Why is informed consent necessary?

-By obtaining consent, healthcare entities respect patients' autonomy and allow them to choose whether their information can be shared via text messaging or other communication channels.
-This enables individuals to understand the potential risks and benefits associated with the transmission of their health information through text messaging or any other form of communication.
+By obtaining consent, healthcare entities respect patients' autonomy and provide them with the ability to choose whether their information can be shared via text messaging or other communication channels.
+It enables individuals to understand the potential risks and benefits associated with the transmission of their health information through text messaging or any other form of communication.

 Informed consent also serves as evidence that the healthcare entity has fulfilled its obligations under HIPAA and is acting in compliance with the law.
-It provides a necessary legal foundation for transmitting PHI through text messaging while maintaining HIPAA compliance.
+It provides a necessary legal foundation for the transmission of PHI through text messaging while maintaining HIPAA compliance.

-Text messaging itself is not specifically HIPAA compliant , but, similar to email and HIPAA compliant email software, texting can be compliant with a HIPAA compliant texting service.
-It is possible for text messaging to be used in a way that complies with HIPAA regulations if precautions and security measures are implemented.
-The patient's informed consent is one of those measures.
+Text messaging itself is not inherently as HIPAA compliant.
+However, it is possible for text messaging to be used in a manner that complies with HIPAA and making use of HIPAA compliant text messaging services like Paubox Text Messaging.
+The patient's informed consent is another of those measures.

 How to request consent from patients

-1. Inform patients: Clearly communicate the purpose and nature of the communication through text messaging.
+1. Inform patients: Clearly communicate to patients the purpose and nature of the communication through text messaging.

 2. Explain privacy and security: Describe the measures in place to protect the privacy and security of their PHI during text messaging.